theodosis1989/elastic-workshop/README.md

   ELASTIC_ACCESS_SECRET=
   ```
 - Go back to the repo and start a terminal.
+- Run `yarn` to install all dependecies.
 - Run `yarn build && yarn start`.
 Now the data are ingested in your index and you are ready to search!

 # HOW TO START SEARCHING AFTER INDEXING

-- Go to the cluster menu.
+- Go to you bonsai cluster (Click OVERVIEW).
 - Bottom left click on Kibana.
-Now Kibana has started.
+This will open a new instance of Kibana running in your browser.
-- On the left bar, click the wrench (Dev Tools)
+- On the left bar in Kibana, click the wrench (Dev Tools)
-- On the Kibana console type `GET /products/_search` and click the green 'play' button to execute the request.
+- In the Dev Tools console, remove everything and type `GET /products/_search` followed by the green 'play' button to execute the request.
 - Now all the data that we added in Elastic (the content of the `products.ts` file in the repo) should appear!